vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 ## Trade-Offs
 ➕ **Advantages:**
+- **Compile-Time Storage** — static arrays allow the storage of values at compile time, which removes the need for runtime memory allocation.
+This leads to better memory management and increased stability in situations where data size and content are known ahead and fixed during program execution.
 - **Efficient Random Access** — static arrays facilitate efficient access to the elements within the collection.
 Regardless of the array's length, accessing elements has a constant time complexity.
 - **Efficient Memory Utilization** — static arrays store data in contiguous memory locations, preventing additional memory wastage for tracking elements.
 Also, ability for the allocation of memory in a single block, reduces memory fragmentation.
+- **Multi-Dimensional Representations** — dynamic arrays provide a straightforward and natural way to represent multi-dimensional data structures, especially some type of grids or matrices.

 ---
 ➖ **Disadvantages:**
-- **Not Flexible** — static arrays don't allow to change size, thus insert or delete elements.
+- **Compile-Time Storage** — static arrays don't allow to change size, thus insert and delete elements.
+Additionally, it requires the size to be known ahead, which is not always possible.
 - **Enormous Single Block** — static arrays with large size can be problematic to allocate due to contiguous memory locations, which potentially can cause a crash.
 - **Wasted Space** — static arrays that are not not fully populated, may leave lots of memory unused.
 - **Out-of-Bound Access** — static arrays make it easy to miscalculate an index, leading to access outside the valid range and causing undefined behavior.